 2. Pete Sampras

-The Pete Sampras serve is regarded as one of the most accurate serves of all time and earned him the nickname “Pistol Pete”.
+Pete Sampras is regarded as one of the most accurate servers of all time which earned him the nickname “Pistol Pete”.

-Similar to Roger Federer, Sampras’s serve was most effective on the grass at Wimbledon with 7 of his 14 grand slams being won at Wimbledon.
+Similar to Roger Federer, Sampras was most effective on the grass at Wimbledon with seven of his fourteen grand slams being won at Wimbledon.

 Sampras’s fastest recorded serve was 207 km/h (129mph) which he hit against Goran Invanesvic at the semi-finals of the 1995 Wimbledon Championships.

 3. Boris Becker

 Boris Becker’s fast and accurate serve earned him nicknames such as Baron von Slam, Boom Boom, and Der Bomber.

 It was also a big factor in Boris becoming the first unseeded player and German to win the Wimbledon singles title in 1985.

 4. Novak Djokovic